nishanthmarer/Shallow_Networks/README.md

 These dependencies can be installed using `pip` or `conda`, based on your preference and existing setup.

+The code also requires certain folders to be present, where it saves the model and stores the dataset.

+- **DataStore/CIFAR10**: This folder will contain the location of the dataset
+- **model**: This folder will contain all the trained models

+Creation of these folders are vital for functioning of the scripts.

 ## Training Commands

 You can initiate the training process using either SLURM or directly through a Python script on a local machine.